jramosf/sourcegraph/doc/admin/install/kubernetes/helm.md

 The Helm chart is new and still under active development, and we may not cover all your use cases.

-Please reach out to your account team to discuss your specific need.
+Please reach out to your account team or contact us at [support@sourcegraph.com](mailto://support@sourcegraph.com) to discuss your specific need.

 For advanced users who are looking for a temporary workaround, we __recommend__ applying [Kustomize](https://kustomize.io) on the rendered manifests from our chart.
 Please __do not__ maintain your own fork of our chart, this may impact our ability to support you if you run into issues.